anbaig/sample-encryption-in-transit-for-kubernetes/deploy-ingress/README.md

 - Requires `deploy-core-pki/` to be deployed first

 ### Public Certificate
-- Uses AWS Certificate Manager to issue a public certificate
+- Uses an existing public certificate from AWS Certificate Manager
+- Certificate must be in ISSUED status before deployment
 - Exports the certificate and creates a Kubernetes secret
 - Trusted by all browsers and clients
 - Suitable for production workloads with public domains